1. Agawa Bay, Ontario

 Due to the shape of the coastline here, the terrain blocking the city into the marine layer where few stations lurk, as well as the aforementioned cluster of towers, home to 22 stations immediately overlooking downtown – almost the city’s entire local radio dial – reception here is the worst of any spots on the Great Lakes, an average distance of just 27 miles with few out-of-market stations audible within the city.

 While reception here is primarily from locales nearby, the strongest of the Minneapolis signals are very common in the higher elevations surrounding Duluth as well as along the lake just to the east of town and other inland markets can be heard with good conditions.
 Despite its location beside Lake Superior, Duluth is chiefly governed by inland propagation.
+(Note: this page is under construction with a completion date of April 2022 to add new scans).

 6. Grand Sable Dunes, Michigan

-August 2016, April 2017 & July 2019: Grand Sable Dunes is a radio site in Michigan’s Upper Peninsula.
+August 2016, April 2017, July 2019 & July 2021: Grand Sable Dunes is a radio site in Michigan’s Upper Peninsula.
 The site is one of very few on the southeast stretch of Lake Superior’s shore with significant elevation to utilize the typically higher ducts over the lake.
 The 300-foot dunes are immediately to the west of Grand Marais (a city of the same name exists across the lake in Minnesota) and are part of the Pictured Rocks National Lakeshore.
 In addition, Agate Beach in Grand Marais, 6 miles east of the Log Slide Overlook site at the dunes, is used as a low elevation site for comparison.

-Because of this site’s near-total lack of local stations – just a single local exists with plenty of semi-locals that are rather easy to null out – and being the only location on the south shore of Lake Superior with the ability to block inland stations by using the steep grade of the sand dunes, this is the most interesting of all sites on the Great Lakes.
+Because of this site’s near-total lack of local stations – just a single local exists with plenty of semi-locals that are rather easy to null out – and being the only location on the south shore of Lake Superior with the ability to block inland stations by using the steep grade of the sand dunes, this is among the most interesting of all sites on the Great Lakes.
 While its scenic beauty may be rather simplistic with merely sand and water, the possibilities on the radio bands into some of the most remote regions in the northeast, both English and French-speaking, can be mightily impressive!

 7. Kama Bay Lookout, Ontario

 July 2018: Kama Bay Lookout is a radio site on the central north shore of Lake Superior.
 It is located 12 miles east of Nipigon at the furthest northern extent of Lake Superior.
-Right in the centre of the lake’s north shore, it is 240 miles northwest of Sault Ste.
+Right in the center of the lake’s north shore, it is 240 miles northwest of Sault Ste.
 Marie and 240 miles northeast of Duluth on either side of the lake, 170 miles north of Marquette, and just 70 miles northeast of Thunder Bay.

 The lookout is 360 feet above the water, placing it in the range of the strongest lake ducts, and has sweeping overlooks of Kama Bay.
 Behind it are the Kama Hills with cliffs towering up to 900 feet above the highway below.
 Typical reception at Kama Bay includes the Upper Peninsula, Northwoods and Central Wisconsin, and Northern Michigan.

-8. Marathon, Ontario
+10. Marathon, Ontario

-9. Marquette, Michigan
+11. Marquette, Michigan

-10. Michipicoten / Wawa, Ontario
+12. Michipicoten / Wawa, Ontario

-July 2018: Michipicoten is a radio site on the eastern shore of Lake Superior with the longest open water path on the Great Lakes, an uninterrupted 350 miles to Duluth, 50 miles longer than any other Great Lakes path and passing just a mile offshore from the Keweenaw Peninsula at Eagle Harbor.
+July 2018: Michipicoten is a radio site on the eastern shore of Lake Superior with the longest open water path on the Great Lakes, an uninterrupted 350 miles to Duluth, 50 miles longer than any other Great Lakes path, and passing just a mile offshore from the Keweenaw Peninsula at Eagle Harbor.
 The site pairs Government Dock Beach at water level with the Michipicoten Scenic Lookout just up the road, 165 feet above the lake.
 Wawa, the region’s commercial hub, is 10 minutes to the north.

 Three bandscans were conducted at these locations.
-A late evening bandscan was performed at Government Dock Beach and then the lookout immediately after; both are combined in a single map.
+A late evening bandscan was performed at Government Dock Beach and then the lookout immediately after; both are combined into a single map.
 The scans were done at a time after the main lake breeze circulation had ceased for the day but before nighttime enhancement had begun.
 For comparison, an additional scan was performed the following day during daytime lake tropo at the lookout.

-11. Miners Castle / Munising, Michigan
+13. Miners Castle / Munising, Michigan

-August 2018: Miners Castle is a radio site on Lake Superior’s south shore in the Pictured Rocks National Lakeshore.
+August 2018 & July 2019: Miners Castle is a radio site on Lake Superior’s south shore in the Pictured Rocks National Lakeshore.
 The site is 7 miles northeast of Munising in Michigan’s Upper Peninsula at one of the most well-known cliff formations of the Pictured Rocks.
 Miners Castle is 40 miles east of Marquette, 100 miles west of Sault Ste.
 Marie, 125 miles northwest of Traverse City, 180 miles southeast of Thunder Bay, and 265 miles east of Duluth.
 The site, unlike most with any elevation on the south shore, is readily accessible by car.
 Because of its location, Miners Castle can also receive stations from across Lake Michigan in addition to those from across Lake Superior.

-12. Nokomis / Old Woman Bay, Ontario
+14. Nokomis / Old Woman Bay, Ontario

 July 2018: Nokomis is a mountain trail radio site, 400 feet (120 m.) above the water on the east shore of Lake Superior.
 The site is the only Great Lakes bandscan site on a mountain trail and the only site requiring a long hike to access.
 Nokomis Trail is located at the northern extent of the massive Lake Superior Provincial Park just 15 minutes south of Wawa and ten miles southwest of the Michipicoten bandscan site.
 It lies 90 miles north of Sault Ste.
 Marie, 145 miles northeast of Marquette, and 200 miles across the water from Thunder Bay.
 Northern Michigan, the Upper Peninsula, and Northwoods Wisconsin are all common at this site.

-13. Ouimet Canyon, Ontario
+15. Ouimet Canyon, Ontario

-July 2018: Ouimet Canyon is a radio site along Lake Superior’s north shore.
+July 2018: Ouimet Canyon is an inland radio site along Lake Superior’s north shore.
 Lying anywhere from 6 to 12 miles inland and at 720 feet (220 m.) above the lake, the canyon is 165 miles northwest of Marquette, 260 miles northwest of Sault Ste.
 Marie, 210 miles northeast of Duluth, and just 30 miles outside Thunder Bay.
 The site is remote yet scenic and is a valuable look at how signals from across the water propagate inland at higher elevations, funneling into the canyon from the southeast.

-14. Palisade Head, Minnesota
+16. Palisade Head, Minnesota

 July 2018: Palisade Head is a Minnesota radio site along the northwest shore of Lake Superior.
-The site, which may be among the most magnificent along the lake, is just 55 miles northeast of Duluth and 115 miles southwest of Thunder Bay.
+The site, which ranks among the most magnificent along the lake, is just 55 miles northeast of Duluth and 115 miles southwest of Thunder Bay.
 Despite its more crowded dial than other locations along the north shore, still hearing distant stations – it’s 185 miles northwest of Marquette and 330 miles northwest of Sault Ste.
 Marie – is almost expected here.
 This site, by a scheduling quirk only, was monitored on two separate days.
 On both days, reception easily topped 350 miles into Northern Michigan as if one were listening instead from the Batchawana Bay site.
 Expect regular reception here from Northern Michigan, Marquette, Green Bay, La Crosse, and Minneapolis.

-15. Susie Islands, Minnesota
+17. Susie Islands, Minnesota

 July 2018: The Susie Islands Overlook is a radio site on the Minnesota side of the U.S. – Canadian border.
 It lies within the very rural Grand Portage Indian Reservation, 3 miles west of the border.
 At 430 feet above Lake Superior, it is an easily accessible roadside site overlooking Wayswaugoing Bay, the nearby Susie Islands, and Isle Royale, 20 miles to the southeast.
 The site lies within local range of Thunder Bay, 30 miles to the northeast, and Houghton, 75 miles to the southeast.
 Marquette is 145 miles to the southeast, Sault Ste.
-Marie, 270 miles to the southeast, and Duluth, 140 miles to the southwest.
+Marie 270 miles to the southeast, and Duluth 140 miles to the southwest.

-16. Terrace Bay, Ontario
+18. Terrace Bay, Ontario

 July 2018: Terrace Bay is a radio site on the central north shore of Lake Superior.
 The site is 100 miles east of Thunder Bay, 150 miles north of Marquette, 200 miles northwest of Sault Ste.
 Marie, and 270 miles northeast of Duluth, making it one of the most remote sites along the shores of Lake Superior.

-The town of 1,400 is historically built upon the pulp industry, as many in the region are, and is home to a 50-foot lighthouse model constructed in 2011.
+The town of 1,400 is historically built upon the pulp industry, as many in the region are, and is home to a 50-foot model lighthouse constructed in 2011.
 The town is the only bandscan site on the Great Lakes to top an average reception of 200 miles, meaning half the radio dial originates from locations a distance of 200 to 370 miles away.
 Because of its location directly across the water from the narrowest section of Michigan’s Upper Peninsula – just 40 miles across – Terrace Bay can also tap into the Lake Michigan radio dial with the presence of satisfactory conditions.

-17. Thunder Bay, Ontario
+19. Thunder Bay, Ontario

-18. Whitefish Point, Michigan
+20. Whitefish Point, Michigan